Home Support Services Program

 Once approved to receive a home support subsidy, the individual may choose to manage services through the self-manage model or Agency managed model (see section 2.10 Provincial Home Support Operational Standards 2005).

-For more information, please go to Department of Health and Community Services: Provincial Home Support Operational Standards 2005 or contact the Coordinator of Home Support Services at (709) 535-3062 or the Manager of Home Support Services at (709) 535-3064 or the Home Support Intake Clerk at (709) 651-6324.
+For more information, please go to Department of Health and Community Services: Provincial Home Support Operational Standards 2005 or contact Central Intake office at 1-833-210-8491.
 Download and complete the Community Supports/Residential Services Financial Application if you are interested in applying for financial subsidy.

 Home Support Brochure (365 KB)